Thoughtful and Frugal Gifts Under $5

 Where can you find frugal gifts under $5?

 You can find a lot of nice gifts at your regular grocery store, especially if you are watching sales.
 Other stores that are great for finding hidden treasures are Marshalls, TJ Maxx, Trader Joe’s, Michael’s, Hobby Lobby, Aldi and Five Below.
 Yes, even Walmart and Target have frugal gift options if you look around!
-Consider stretching your money by buying a set of the same items (such as chapsticks or bath bombs) and splitting them among several people.
 You can find great deals on gifts under $5 just about anyplace – including online at Amazon!

 If you are buying on Amazon, look for bulk purchases and items that qualify for the Shop and Save discount to stretch your money further.
 For tips and cheap Subscribe and Save items, check out the 50 Best Items to order from Amazon Subscribe and Save.